 Common Types Of Rice And Its Ratio To Water In A Rice Cooker

 You are halfway to becoming a rice master!
-The list below will introduce nine kinds of rice in common use in the United States today.
+The list below will introduce the most popular kinds of rice in common use in the United States today.
 They have been categorized into three classes based on their grain length, with cooking ratio included.

 |Grain Length||Name||Rice To Water Ratio|